7Block Labs

 Example:

-For a bridge utilizing a multi-sig validator set, verify the threshold signatures and the process for validator set updates.
+When working with a bridge that uses a multi-sig validator set, make sure to check the threshold signatures and understand how the validator set updates are handled.

 2. Smart Contract Security Audit

-- Reentrancy & Overflow Checks: Use tools like MythX, Slither, and Oyente.
+• Reentrancy & Overflow Checks: Check out tools like MythX, Slither, and Oyente for these kinds of issues.

 Case Study: